 - Join this private Facebook Group, Stepparenting the Grieving Child, for community with other parents of grieving children.

-- Rotating articles on Twitter and Diane Ingram Fromme author page Facebook help parents and stepparents understand their needs and journeys with their grieving children
+- Rotating articles on Twitter and the Diane Ingram Fromme author page Facebook help parents and stepparents understand their needs and journeys with their grieving children.

 - Every November, we honor Children’s Grief Awareness month and offer widespread digital presence.

-- Free, downloadable grief support book list is only a click away — email Diane Ingram Fromme if link disabled.
+- This free, downloadable grief support book list is only a click away — email Diane Ingram Fromme if link is disabled.

 Where to Buy Stepparenting the Grieving Child